simp/simp-doc/docs/getting_started_guide/Installation_Options/r10k/Preparing_For_Non_Rpm_Install.rst

 Keydist, Rsync, and The Alternate Module Path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SIMP uses an alternative module path, ``/var/simp/environments/<environment>/`` , which is set in each environment`s ``environment.conf``.
-Currently, it contains rsync assets and PKI data, custom to each host.
+SIMP uses a secondary module path, ``/var/simp/environments/<environment>/``, which is set in each environment`s ``environment.conf``.
+Currently, it contains :term:`rsync` assets and :term:`PKI` data, custom to each host.
 Here is an example from a fresh install:

 .. code-block:: bash